ckmardiah/Technology-and-Information-System-SECP1513/README.md

 I now feel more confident in my decision to pursue a career in technology and look forward to continuously learning, adapting, and contributing to this exciting and ever-evolving field.

 ---

-Would you like a shorter version for a resume/portfolio summary or an academic version with citations?